NaN-tic/sphinxcontrib-inheritance/doc/index.rst

 Given that sphinx-build only re-reads files which have changed, you'll probably want to use the *-E* parameter to ensure all files are read on each build.
-The reason is that if one of the files changed must alter the structure of non-modified one, the changes will take no efect.
+The reason is that if one of the files changed must alter the structure of a non-modified one, the changes will take no efect.
 If you use the standard sphinx Makefile you can modify the *SPHINXBUILD* variable like this::